In this article:

 You know the drill – map influence and interest, then work to try to move any negative stakeholders into the quadrant where they should be through interesting communication approaches and stressing the project benefits for them.

 However, there are other reasons for doing stakeholder management.
-Richard Newton, in his latest book, The Project Management Book*, sets out another 4 reasons why it is worth doing stakeholder management.
+Richard Newton, in his book, The Project Management Book, sets out another 4 benefits of stakeholder management.
 Here they are.

 1. Free Resources